pixyzehn/MediumMenu/README.md

-# MediumMenu

 MediumMenu
 ====================

 Medium 1.8.168 menu in Swift.
-That is still one of my favorite menus because that is easy to use.
+That is still one of my favorite menus because that is easy to use and looks beautiful.

 Inspired by [RBMenu](https://github.com/RoshanNindrai/RBMenu).
 I made that a reference and customized a fine point.